panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 The moment when the component mounts is captured using the `onMounted()` hook.
 After mounting you are guaranteed that the ref links to the element.

-If you accidently access `input` before mounting, then `input.value` is simply `undefined`.
+If you accidentally access `input` before mounting, then `input.value` is simply `undefined`.

 ## 6. Implicit refs

-In the examples presented until now I've created refs explicitely: using `ref()` factory function provided by Vue.
+In the examples presented until now, I've created refs explicitly: using `ref()` factory function provided by Vue.

 But some reactivity APIs can also create refs.
 A common API creating refs is [computed()](https://vuejs.org/api/reactivity-core.html#computed).